jp1995/kappa-launcher/README.md

 In the future I might try displaying the game and viewer number alongside the streams in separate columns.
 I looked into this a bit and I didn't find an obvious or easy way to achieve this.

 Using streamlink to get the possible quality values is slow.
 Getting this from the twitch API would be a lot better.
 However, as far as I know, this is currently not possible.
 So how does streamlink get the values?

 ## Additional info

-I am not a programmer.
-This code is probably ugly, and could probably be written in a more clean, concise way.
+I am not an actual programmer.
+This code is probably ugly, and could likely be written in a more clean, concise way.
 I welcome suggestions and constructive criticism.

 i3 users (like me) can edit the launcher function to include some layout solution to further automatize the process.
 For example:
 ```